unibz-core/security-archimate/docs/Terminology.md

 A *Security Mechanism* aggregates *Control Capabilities*.
 However, other objects may also have one or more *Control Capabilities*.

-**Examples:** Antivirus software has *Control Capabilities* to scan and eliminate malwares.
+**Examples:** Antivirus software has *Control Capabilities* to scan and eliminate malware.
 Air defense systems have *Control Capabilities* to intercept certain air threats.
 Warning signs have *Control Capabilities* to dissuade people from doing certain things.